ClinicalDataScience/tcia-psma-pet-ct-preprocessing/README.md

 ### Environment Variables
    - `-e CONVERT_FLAGS="--skip-existing"`: Recommended to skip conversion if output files already exist.
-   - `-e VALIDATE_FLAGS="--validate_hashes"`: Currently not recommended for use with TCIA dataset; only use if input DICOM data is original, not additionally de-faced by TCIA.
+   - `-e VALIDATE_FLAGS="--validate_hashes"`: Currently not recommended for use with TCIA dataset; only use if input DICOM data is original, i.e. not additionally fully de-faced by TCIA.